msft-davidlee/contoso-exchange-matching-engine/README.md

 ```
 7. If the Deploy Azure Resources and Environment workflow is successful, create a trial cloudSwXtch appliance in the matchingengine resource group.
 8. Now we are ready to kick off the CI process.
 Open Demo.CustomerOrder project and add some comments in Program.cs.
+9. The Build, Test, Publish apps workflow should kick off.

 ### Secrets
 | Name | Value |